nervosnetwork/docs.nervos.org/website/docs/essays/lifecycle.md

 8. since
     1. ‘since’ value must follow the rules described in https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

-CKB VM will then execute the transaction script and output the number of cycles consumed.
+Then CKB VM will execute the transaction script and output the number of cycles consumed.

 ## Broadcast to the network

-If the verification is successful, the current node broadcasts the transaction (with cycles value) to all of its peer nodes (nodes it is connected to).
+If the verification is successful, the current node broadcasts the transaction (with cycles value) to all of its connected peer nodes.

-If verification fails, the transaction is not broadcasted any further.
-The transaction flows through various “full nodes”, which repeat the verification process described in the previous step, and check that the cycles value matches the actual cycles consumed when they verified the transaction.
+If verification fails, the transaction is not broadcasted anymore.
+The transaction flows through various “full nodes”, which repeat the verification process described in the previous step, and check that the cycles value matches the actual cycles consumed when the transaction is verified.

 ## Tx-pool (mempool)

 <img src="../assets/essay/mempool.png" width = "600"/>

 CKB uses a two-step process for transaction confirmation.
 Transactions will be divided into different status (pending and proposed) in the tx-pool.
-The status of transactions will change as a block is added to the chain.
+The status of transactions will change when a block is added to the blockchain.
 When the latest block changes, all transactions in the tx-pool will be re-scanned to ensure they are still valid.

 `BlockAssembler` will fetch proposals and transactions from the pending pool and proposed pool for block template.